tooledesign/python-training/00_Setup/00A_First Things.md

 The core philosophy is described in the "Zen of Python", which you can display in the Terminal by typing ```import this```

 ![image](https://github.com/user-attachments/assets/4bc70c10-34e9-47be-9738-f5dffb08629d)

-## What can you expect to learn from the course

-### Basics

-- How to install Python
-- Basic data types like strings, integers, floats, and booleans
-- Collections like ['banana', 'apple', 'orange']
-- Operators (arithmetic, logical, indexing)
-- Functions
-- How to load Dependencies and load data
-- Basic data cleaning
-- Exporting data

-### Crash and Roadway Data

-- Loading and cleaning crash data
-- Creating crash data graphs

-### APIs

-- Basic API info and connecting to API